haozhe-an/haozhe-an.github.io/README.md

 ## Haozhe (Herman) An

-I'm a research intern in Big Data Lab at Baidu, Inc. My supervisor is Mr. Xingjian Li.
+I'm currently a research intern in Big Data Lab at Baidu, Inc. My supervisor is Mr. Xingjian Li.

 I obtained my B.S. in Computer Science from University of California, San Diego with Summa Magna Cum (GPA: 3.987/4.0) in 2019.
 I have braod research interests in deep learning and theoretical computer science.

 Email
 haozhean36@gmail.com